Valdemar II of Denmark: Issue

-Valdemar had two illegitimate sons, Niels and Canute.

-In memoriam
+Legacy

 Valdemar enjoys a central position in Danish history because of his position as "the king of Dannebrog" and as a legislator.
 To posterity, the civil wars and dissolution that followed his death made him appear to be the last king of a golden age.
 Since 1912, June 15 has officially been called Valdemarsdag (Valdemar's Day).
 The date now belongs to the group of 33 Danish annual Flag Days where Dannebrog is raised in celebration.

 The 1997 film Eye of the Eagle was about a fictional story about Valdemar the Young.
 His father Valdemar was played by Lars Lohmann.
-In the film Arn: The Knight Templar Valdemar was portrayed by actor Mads Mikkelsen.

 The Estonian capital Tallinn has a park at Toompea called the Danish King's Garden where the Danish flag Dannebrog was born according to prevailing legends.
 Every year on 15 June, the Day of the Danish Flag is celebrated in the garden.